catalyst-cooperative/pudl/README.rst

 This access mode is good for casual data explorers or anyone who just wants to grab a small subset of the data.
 It also lets you share links to a particular subset of the data and provides a REST API for querying the data from other applications.

+Nightly Data Builds
+^^^^^^^^^^^^^^^^^^^
+We automatically run the ETL every week night and upload the outputs to public S3 storage buckets as part of the `AWS Open Data Registry
+<https://registry.opendata.aws/catalyst-cooperative-pudl/>`__.
+This data is based on
+the `dev branch <https://github.com/catalyst-cooperative/pudl/tree/dev>`__, of PUDL, and is what we use to populate Datasette.
+Use this data access method if you want to download the sqlite files directly.

+You can download the outputs using the AWS CLI, the S3 API, or directly via the web.
+See `Accessing Nightly Builds <https://catalystcoop-pudl.readthedocs.io/en/latest/data_access.html#access-nightly-builds>`__ for links to the individual SQLite, JSON, and Apache Parquet outputs.

 Docker + Jupyter
 ^^^^^^^^^^^^^^^^